As hospital numbers fall, fatigued staff get relief at last

 Now it’s been weeks since the hospital cared for a coronavirus inpatient.
 Thinking back, he said, “I couldn’t be more damn proud.”

 Richmond reported from Madison, Wisconsin.
+AP Medical Writer Carla K. Johnson in Washington state also contributed to this report.